HearstAT/cfn_backendless_chef/README.md

     -   ESProxyInstanceType; Default is good for small-medium Chef Build Outs.
 Change as needed
     -   ElasticInstanceType; Default is probably not going to cut it for tons of requests
     -   DBMultiAZ; Would recommend setting this to true
+    -   ChefInstanceMaxCount; Param is 2 but is technically 3 due to the bootstrap instance running
+    -   ChefInstanceMinCount; Param is 1 but is technically 2 minimum running due to bootstrap instance running

+**Note:** Default options set the following for instances -- Minimum instance creation is 2 by default due to Frontend Minimum 1 and Bootstrap Minimum 1.
+Max instance creation is 3 due to Frontend Max 2 + Bootstrap Max 1.

 #### Optional Setup